ScootKit/scnx-docs/docs/scnx/guilds/backups.md

 ![](@site/docs/assets/scnx/guilds/backups/create.png)

 After the backup has been created (this can take a while), you'll be able to view the backup in your backup-list and manage it.
-These options are availible:
+These options are available:
 * Restore backup: Allows you to restore the backup on this or another server.
 Please read more in the [restore backups](#restore) section.
 * Disable / enable Guild-Lock: Allows / Disallows your Backup to be restored on other servers.
 Please read more in the [restore backups on other servers](#restore-other-server) section.
 * Delete backup: Permanently deletes the backup from our servers.
 This can not be reversed.